U.S. Route 15 in Virginia: Clarksville to Farmville

 US 15 heads north, crossing the Bluestone Creek arm of the reservoir and entering Charlotte County, where the road becomes Barnesville Highway.
 The U.S. Highway intersects SR 92 (Jeb Stuart Highway) at Barnes Junction and US 360 (Kings Highway) at Wylliesburg.
 The two U.S. Highways continue north along US 360's four-lane divided highway, which intersects SR 47 (Craftons Gate Highway) at Crafton Gate.
-South of Keysville, US 15 and US 360 meet the southern end of US 15 Business and US 360 Business (Old Kings Highway); the sets of highways meet again at a partial interchange where the U.S. Highways also cross over the Virginia Southern Railroad.
+South of Keysville, US 15 and US 360 meet the southern end of US 15 Bus. and US 360 Bus.
+(Old Kings Highway); the sets of highways meet again at a partial interchange where the U.S. Highways also cross over the Virginia Southern Railroad.
 US 15 and US 360 meet SR 40 (Lunenburg County Highway) at a diamond interchange just east of the town of Keysville.
 The U.S. Highways pass under the rail line and diverge immediately to the north at a partial cloverleaf interchange; the divided highway continues as US 360 while US 15 exits onto two-lane undivided Farmville Highway, which meets the northern end of the business routes, which are named 4 Locust Highway.

 US 15 enters Prince Edward County as Farmville Road and crosses over Norfolk Southern Railway's Blue Ridge District west of the hamlet of Briery.
 The U.S. Highway passes through the hamlets of Redd Shop and Worsham before reaching Kingsville, where the highway intersects SR 133.
 SR 133 heads west to the community of Hampden Sydney and its namesake college.
 US 15 veers northeast and meets US 460 (Prince Edward Highway) at a diamond interchange.
-US 15 joins US 460 west on the four-lane freeway while US 15 Business heads toward the town of Farmville, home of Longwood University.
-US 15 and US 460 cross over Little Buffalo Creek, Buffalo Creek, and the High Bridge Trail, a rail trail on what was formerly a Norfolk Southern rail line.
+US 15 joins US 460 west on the four-lane freeway while US 15 Bus. heads toward the town of Farmville, home of Longwood University.
+US 15 and US 460 cross over Little Buffalo Creek, Buffalo Creek, and the High Bridge Trail, a rail trail on what was formerly a Norfolk Southern Railway line.
 The U.S. Highways diverge at a trumpet interchange west of Farmville.
-US 15 exits onto Sheppards Road and has a brief concurrency with US 460 Business north to the northern end of US 15 Business (Third Street).
+US 15 exits onto Sheppards Road and has a brief concurrency with US 460 Bus. north to the northern end of US 15 Bus.
+(Third Street).